-Gov. Gavin Newsom signed a bill Friday establishing a Department of Financial Protection and Innovation to protect consumers from financial predators and abusive business practices.
-“While the federal government is getting out of the financial protection business, California is leaning into it,” Newsom said.
+Gov. Gavin Newsom signed a bill Friday establishing a Department of Financial Protection and Innovation to protect consumers from abusive business practices.
+He said the federal government is getting out of the financial protection business, but California is leaning in.

 Free trial offers can be a trap.
-After luring you in with “free trials” for products you may like, a company hits you with surprise charges during the supposedly “free” trial period.
-In a lawsuit filed in federal court, the Federal Trade Commission alleges that NutraClick, which marketed dietary supplements and beauty products through paid subscription programs, broke the law by not making it clear exactly when its free trials ended and the billing began.
+After luring you in with “free trials,” a company hits you with surprise charges.
+In a lawsuit, the FTC alleges that NutraClick, which sold dietary supplements and beauty products, didn't make it clear clear when its free trials ended and the billing began.

-Consumer coronavirus complaints to the Federal Trade Commission have grown to more than 200,000, with more than $140 million in fraud losses.
-Since the coronavirus outbreak began, the top complaint categories are online shopping, travel, credit cards, banks and lenders, and credit bureaus.
+Consumer coronavirus complaints to the FTC have grown to more than 200,000, with more than $140 million in fraud losses.
+Since the covid-19 outbreak began, the top complaint categories are online shopping, travel, credit cards, banks and lenders, and credit bureaus.